-The Robert I. Friedman Award honors an investigative journalist whose work best exemplifies the talent, courage and reporting expertise of Robert I. Friedman, who died in 2002 at age 51.
-The $1,000 award will be given annually, at the discretion of the Board of the Fund for Investigative Journalism, to the best international reporting project or book completed in the previous calendar year with Fund support.
+The Robert I. Friedman Award honored an investigative journalist whose work best exemplifies the talent, courage and reporting expertise of Robert I. Friedman, who died in 2002 at age 51.
+The $1,000 award was given annually, at the discretion of the Board of the Fund for Investigative Journalism, to the best international reporting project or book completed in the previous calendar year with Fund support.

-In keeping with Friedman’s life and work, the award will be given to an investigative project focused outside the United States.
+In keeping with Friedman’s life and work, the award was given to an investigative project focused outside the United States.
 Both U.S. and foreign-based reporters are eligible.
-The $1,000 Robert I. Friedman award will be in addition to any Fund grant previously given to the journalist for his or her international reporting project.
+The $1,000 Robert I. Friedman award was given in addition to any Fund grant previously given to the journalist for his or her international reporting project.

-There is no application process for the Friedman Award, and the award will be given solely at the discretion of the Board.
+There is no application process for the Friedman Award, and the award is given solely at the discretion of the Board.

 The Career Of Robert I. Friedman